 Commissioner Koorn began volunteering with the San De Fuca Fire Department in 1978 and quickly rose to the rank of Fire Chief by 1983.
 He served as District 2 South Chief from 1992-2002.
 While volunteering with NWFR he spent 26 years as a North Whidbey road maintenance supervisor.
 Upon retiring from island county, he became the first career Chief with NWFR until he retired in 2015

 He was appointed Commissioner of North Whidbey Fire and Rescue in 2017 where he currently still serves culminating in more than 40 years of service with North Whidbey Fire and Rescue.

-Upon being stationed on Whidbey Island, Commissioner Lamont purchased property in 1975.
+Upon being stationed on Whidbey Island, Commissioner Lamont purchased a property in 1975.
 There he established a farm and boarded horses until 2018.
-He lives with his wife of 52 years, Pat Lamont and they have one son, Jason, daughter in law Christine and 2 Grandsons!
+He lives with his wife of 52 years, Pat Lamont and they have one son, Jason, a daughter-in-law Christine, and 2 Grandsons!

 Commissioner Gerald Smith began volunteering with Fire District 2 South in 1994 and was promoted to Captain in 2000.
 He served with North Whidbey Fire & Rescue for 24 years.

 In 2002, Navy Region Northwest Fire & Emergency Services hired Commissioner Gerald who currently holds the position of Fire Lieutenant.

 Commissioner Smith was born and raised in Oak Harbor, Washington, where he graduated from Oak Harbor High School.
 He and his wife Christina married in 2006, and have a son and a daughter.
 They consider Island County their home.

 In addition, Commissioner Smith has dedicated his time to serving his community as an Island County 4-H leader/volunteer for the last 7 years.